 - Executive Coaching for Success

 - 3 Common Mistakes People Make in Selecting an Executive Coach

 How Do I Find an Executive Coach for Myself?

 The most important thing to remember when looking for an executive coach is to find one whose training, background and skills most closely match your specific goals.
 There are a ton of coaches with many different specializations and your ultimate success will largely depend on finding the coach with the best “fit” for your particular situation.

 Because finding the right fit is so important, it’s critical that you not just hire the first coach you talk to.
 Instead, we recommend you speak with at least 3 (ideally 4 or 5), to find the one who you’re going to feel the most comfortable working with over a period of several months.
 Almost all professional coaches offer a free 15 or 20 minute consultation to help you determine if they are the right coach for you.

 If you’re fairly sure about what you’re looking for in a coach, you can find a list of hundreds of coaches with several specializations in Noomii’s directory of professional executive coaches.
-However, if you’re not sure exactly who you should be coaching with, you can request a coach through our coach referral service.
+However, if you’re not sure exactly who you should be coaching with, you can request a coach through our Referral Program.

 How Do I Find Executive Coaches for a Group of Leaders and Managers in my Organization?

 We regularly get approached by Human Resource managers, Organizational Development managers, and Procurement specialists within medium to large corporation (100 - 50,000 employees) to find coaches for their executives, managers and high potentials.
 As the largest network of professional coaches, Noomii is uniquely set-up to deliver a large number and variety of coaches for your people.